LazyEllis/eventify/chapter-2.md

 7. Lack of robust integration between event management and long-term community building
 8. Challenges in providing seamless experiences across in-person and virtual attendees in hybrid events

-# 2.7 General Comments
+## 2.7 General Comments

 The literature review reveals that while significant advancements have been made in event management systems, several gaps remain.
 There is a clear need for more integrated, flexible solutions that can adapt to the changing nature of events in a post-pandemic world.
 The Eventify project aims to address some of these gaps in its initial MVP by:

-1. Developing an intuitive, user-centric interface for both organizers and attendees.
+1. Developing a more intuitive, user-centric interface that caters to both organizers and attendees (Bowdin et al., 2023; Huang et al., 2015).
 2. Creating a system that supports basic in-person event management with the potential for future virtual event integration.
+(Ludvigsen and Hayton, 2020).
 3. Implementing foundational attendee networking capabilities.
 4. Providing basic data collection and simple analytics while prioritizing user privacy and data security.
 5. Delivering a comprehensive solution that integrates core aspects of event management.
 6. Laying the groundwork for future enhancements in areas such as sustainability, accessibility, and advanced technology integration.
+(Jones, 2017; Darcy and Dickson, 2009; Raj et al., 2022; Xiang et al., 2022).

 By focusing on these areas, Eventify has the potential to contribute to the field of event management systems, addressing current limitations in a targeted manner and establishing a foundation for more advanced features in future iterations.
 The initial MVP will prioritize essential functionalities while designing the system architecture to accommodate future scalability and feature enhancements.